OAuth defines four roles:

 Confidential clients are clients which have the ability to maintain the confidentiality of the

 client_secret.
 Typically these clients are only applications that run on a server under the control of the developer, where the source code is not accessible to users.
-These types of applications are commonly referred to as “web apps,” since they are most often accessed by a web browser.
+These types of applications are commonly referred to as “web apps,” since they are most often running on a web server.

 Public clients cannot maintain the confidentiality of a

 An access token is the string used when making authenticated requests to the API.
-The token represents that the user has authorized a third-party application to access that user’s account.
-The token has a corresponding duration of access, scope, and potentially other information.
-Tokens can be either self-contained (the server can retrieve all necessary information out of the token string), or could be a key in a database.
-Tokens are opaque to the client using them and only have meaning to the authorization and/or the API server.
+The string itself has no meaning to the application using it, but represents that the user has authorized a third-party application to access their account.
+The token has a corresponding duration of access, scope, and potentially other information the server needs.

 A refresh token is a string that is used to get a new access token when an access token expires.
 Not all APIs use refresh tokens.

-An authorization code is an intermediate token used in the server-side app flow, described in more detail in OAuth 2.0 Clients.
+An authorization code is an intermediate token used in the server-side app flow, described in more detail in Server-Side Apps.
 An authorization code is returned to the client after the authorization step, and then the client exchanges it for an access token.